 Prior to deciding to book -

-Who will my guide be?
+Which will my guide be?
 Would they be local or western?

-While you're on your holiday -
+During your holiday -